-Our outstanding restricted stock units ("RSUs"), include time-based RSUs, which vest over differing periods of time ranging from 2 months to up to 36 months from the RSU grant date, as well as performance-based RSUs, which vest upon achieving targets relating to adjusted EBITDA growth, and/or stock price levels.
+Our outstanding restricted stock units ("RSUs") include time-based RSUs, which vest over differing periods of time ranging from 12 months to up to 36 months from the RSU grant date, as well as performance-based RSUs, which vest upon achieving targets relating to adjusted EBITDA growth and/or stock price levels.
 RSUs granted to members of the Board of Directors contain a restriction period in which the shares are not issued until two years after vesting.
-At March 31, 2024 and December 31, 2023, there were 123,000 and 100,000 vested RSUs, respectively, granted to the Board of Directors with an accompanying restriction period.
-Restricted stock unit activity for the three-month period ended March 31, 2024, is as follows (amounts in thousands, except per share information):
+At March 31, 2025 and December 31, 2024, there were 110,000 and 110,000 vested RSUs, respectively, granted to the Board of Directors with an accompanying restriction period.

-Number of Shares Weig Grant Fair V

-Restricted Stock Units outstanding at December 31, 2023 1,342 \$ 11.21

-Granted 335 17.24

-Forfeited (92) 13.87

-Issued (25) 18.38

-Restricted Stock Units outstanding at March 31, 2024 1,560 12.23
+Restricted stock unit activity for the three-month period ended March 31, 2025, is as follows (amounts in thousands, except per share information):

+Number of Shares Weighted Average Grant Date Fair Value Units outstanding at December 31, 2024 1,248 \$ 12.29 Granted 481 15.43 Forfeited Issued (50) 17.25 Units outstanding at March 31, 2025 1,679 13.04

-During the three-month period ended March 31, 2024, we granted 335,000 RSUs under the 2012 Incentive Plan to the Board of Directors, executive officers and other employees, which were comprised of time-based RSUs and adjusted EBITDA performance-based RSUs.
-The time-based RSUs were issued with a weighted-average grant date fair value of \$17.24 per share and vest in 12 monthly installments over a one year period from the grant date or in annual installments over a three-year period from the grant date.
-The adjusted EBITDA performance-based RSUs were issued with a weighted-average grant date fair value of \$17.24 per share and vest upon achieving adjusted EBITDA targets and maintaining those targets over a four-quarter period from the grant date.
+During the three-month period ended March 31, 2025, we granted 481,000 RSUs under the 2012 Incentive Plan to the Board of Directors, executive officers and other employees, which were comprised of time-based RSUs, adjusted EBITDA and total shareholder return ("TSR") performance-based RSUs.
+The time-based RSUs were issued with a weighted-average grant date fair value of \$14.74 per share and vest in 12 monthly installments over a one-year period from the grant date or in annual installments over a three-year period from the grant date.
+The adjusted EBITDA performance-based RSUs were issued with a weighted-average grant date fair value of \$14.74 per share and vest upon achieving adjusted EBITDA targets and maintaining those targets over a four-quarter period from the grant date.
+The TSR performance-based RSUs were issued with a weighted-average grant date fair value of \$17.44 per share and vest upon achieving TSR targets and maintaining those targets over two- and three-year periods from the grant date

-Share-based compensation expense related to time-based RSUs for the three-month periods ended March 31, 2024 and 2023, was approximately \$.0 million and \$0.8 million, respectively.
-As of March 31, 2024 and December 31, 2023, the unrecognized share-based compensation expense related to the grants described above, excluding incentive awards discussed below, was \$4.8 million and \$2.9 million, respectively.
-The remaining compensation expense is expected to be recognized over the weighted average period of approximately 1.0 year.
+Share-based compensation expense related to time-based RSUs for the three-month periods ended March 31, 2025 and 2024, was approximately \$1.0 million and \$1.0 million, respectively.
+As of March 31, 2025 and December 31, 2024, the unrecognized share-based compensation expense related to the grants described above, excluding incentive awards discussed below, was \$4.5 million and \$2.4 million, respectively.
+The remaining compensation expense is expected to be recognized over the weighted average period of approximately 0.9 years.

-Share-based compensation expense related to performance-based RSUs for the three-month periods ended March 31, 2024 and 2023, was \$0.4 million and \$0.3 million, respectively.
-Should we attain all of the metrics related to performance-based RSU grants, we would recognize up to \$8.2 million of potential share-based compensation expense.
-We currently expect to recognize an additional \$3.8 million of that potential share-based compensation expense.
+Share-based compensation expense related to performance-based RSUs for the three-month periods ended March 31, 2025 and 2024, was \$0.3 million and \$0.4 million, respectively.
+Should we attain all the metrics related to performance-based RSU grants, we would recognize up to \$8.2 million of potential share-based compensation expense.
+We currently expect to recognize an additional \$4.8 million of that potential share-based compensation expense.

-The number of shares issued upon vesting of RSUs granted pursuant to our share-based compensation plans is net of the minimum statutory withholding requirements that we pay on behalf of our employees, which was 9,000 and 15,000 shares for the three-month periods ended March 31, 2024 and 2023, respectively.
+The number of shares issued upon vesting of RSUs granted pursuant to our share-based compensation plans is net of the minimum statutory withholding requirements that we pay on behalf of our employees, which was 18,000 and 9,000 shares for the three-month periods ended March 31, 2025 and 2024, respectively.
 Although shares withheld are not issued, they are treated as common share repurchases for accounting purposes, as they reduce the number of shares that would have been issued upon vesting.
 These shares do not count against the authorized capacity under the repurchase program described above.